Shader Interfaces

 Built-ins must not have any Location or Component decorations.

-User-defined Variable Interface
+User-Defined Variable Interface

 The non-built-in variables listed by OpEntryPoint with the Input or Output storage class form the user-defined variable interface.
 These must have numeric type or, recursively, composite types of such types.
 If an implementation supports storageInputOutput16, components can have a width of 16 bits.
 These variables must be identified with a Location decoration and can also be identified with a Component decoration.